liran-funaro/objsize/README.md

 # objsize

-Calculates an object deep size.
+Traversal over Python's objects sub-tree and calculating the total size of the sub-tree (deep size).

 This module uses python internal GC implementation to traverse all decedent objects.
-It ignores type objects (`isinstance(o, type)`) such as classes and modules as they are common among all objects.
+It ignores type objects (`isinstance(o, type)`) such as classes and modules, as they are common among all objects.
 It is implemented without recursive calls for best performance.

 # Install